 • Risk Assessed Legislation Non-Compliance Appraisal

-The areas to be address include the following:-
+The areas to be considered in the survey include the following:-

 • Legislative Compliance

 The results of the appraisal show an overall Functional Suitability rating by department that is compatible with the HESA scoring requirements.
 Each of the above issues are scored and allocated a grade as defined below:-

 1 Excellent - High degree of satisfaction.
 2 Good – no major changes necessary.
 3 Fair - Below acceptable standard requiring change.
 4 Poor - Unacceptable requiring significant improvement.